An Average Case NP-Complete Graph Coloring Problem: Random Graph Lemmas

 \section{Random Graph Lemmas}

 We describe the structures needed for the reductions and prove that they exist on a polynomial fraction of graphs.
-Such questions, when restricted to properties of almost all graphs, are addressed in the theory of random graphs (see [Bollobas 85]).

-A transitive tournament is an acyclic (except for self-loops at each node) complete digraph.
-Here we simply refer to them as tournaments. {$\E_{\mu}(Y)$} stands for the expected value of the random variable {$Y$} w.r.t the distribution $\mu$.
-Unless stated otherwise, our random graphs have edges drawn independently with probability 1/2.
-In this section we consider distributions on graphs with a given (not chosen at random) number of nodes.
-Let the graph {$G$} be chosen at random w.r.t. some distribution {$\mu$}.
-A property {$P$} of graphs {$G\!=\!(V(G), E(G))$} on {$n\!=\!|G|$} nodes is satisfied almost everywhere or for $\mu$-almost every ({\em a.e.}) graph if its {$\mu$}-probability is {$1\!-\!o(1)$}.
-We omit {$\mu$} when the distribution is understood.
-When two functions of integers $f$ and $g$ satisfy $f(n)=(1+o(1))g(n)$ we write $f\sim g$.
+Such questions, when restricted to properties of almost all graphs, are addressed in the theory of random graphs (see \cite {Bo01}).
+Transitive tournaments (thereafter simply tournaments) are complete acyclic, except for loops at each node, digraphs. $\E_\mu(Y)$ stands for the expected value of the random variable $Y$ w.r.t. the distribution $\mu$.
+We omit $\mu$ when the distribution is understood.
+Unless stated otherwise, our random graphs have edges drawn independently with probability $1/2$.
+In this section we consider distributions on graphs with a given (not chosen at random) number of nodes. $f\sim g$ means $f(n)=(1+o(1))g(n)$.